influenzanet/influenzanet.github.io/docs/survey-engine/components/04-option.md

 # Option component

-*Option* component is used in several *Response* component to represent a possible choice in a list.
+*Option* component is used in several *Response* components to represent a list of possible choices.

 Each option has several properties: